Liberal Greg Fergus makes history, elected first Black House Speaker

 The duties of the House of Commons Speaker extend beyond the role Canadians most often see them play, as the impartial adjudicator of House proceedings, maintaining order and decorum while interpreting parliamentary rules.

-Fergus, as a very recent parliamentary secretary to Trudeau up until his election, may have an uphill battle to convince his opposition colleagues of his neutrality in his decisions.
+Fergus, as a recent parliamentary secretary to Trudeau and parliamentary secretary to other ministers up until his election, may have an uphill battle to convince his opposition colleagues of his neutrality in his decisions.

 Ahead of the election, some Conservatives had revived Fergus' past actions in an effort to make the case he was ill-suited to occupy the position of Speaker, namely his defence of the prime minister during the 2016 "elbowgate" fracas, and his recent conflict of interest breach regarding a letter to the Canadian Radio-television and Telecommunications Commission (CRTC).